sdcrokon90/Brawl-Stars-QR-Codes-Unlock-Rewards-and-Enhance-Your-Gameplay/README.md

 Scanning the code automatically sends a join request.

-3. Tournament and Esports QR Codes
+3. Tournament and Esports QR Codes fdsfasdfasdfsd

 Provide access to exclusive tournaments.